Falling Joys: 1985–1989: Formation and Omega

-Falling Joys were formed in Canberra in 1985 by Suzie Higgie on lead vocals and guitar (ex-Get Set Go); Anthony Merrilees on drums; Robin Miles on keyboards and vocals; and Stuart G. Robertson on bass guitar and vocals.
+Falling Joys were formed in Canberra in 1983 by Suzie Higgie on lead vocals and guitar (ex-Get Set Go); Anthony Merrilees on drums; Robin Miles on keyboards and vocals; and Stuart G. Robertson on bass guitar and vocals.
 They played in the Canberra area and in Sydney and were soon joined by Andrew McFarlane on saxophone.

 McFarlane, Merrilees and Miles, all left the band in late 1985: Higgie and Robertson were joined by Ken Doll on drums.
 In April 1986 the trio played their last Canberra gig, before relocating to Sydney; they co-headlined with fellow Canberra-formed band, the Plunderers, which had moved to Melbourne.
-With Craig Adam on keyboards Falling Joys recorded a single, "Burnt So Low", in August.
+With Craig Adam on keyboards Falling Joys recorded a single, "Burnt So Low", in August (co-written by Miles).
 It was released in January of the following year and the band signed with Volition Records.

 By the end of 1988 Higgie and Robertson, now on guitar and vocals, had recruited Pat Hayes on bass guitar and vocals (fellow Canberrans, the Hayes' brothers included Bernie Hayes of Club Hoy and Anthony Hayes aka Stevie Plunder of the Plunderers) and Peter Velzen on drums (aka Pete Pillage, ex-the Plunderers).
 Bernie Hayes, Anthony Hayes, Pat Hayes and Peter Velzen also performed regularly - most every Sunday night at the Sandringham Hotel in Newtown as the Shout Brothers with a cult following.
 Robertson worked in videotape operations and Higgie as a vision mixer.
 The Falling Joys were part of the Duckberg group, a set of independent bands publishing their own record label, and recorded their first few singles under this label.
 Secret Seven was another of the bands publishing under this label.